smilstea/IOS-XR-Maintenance-Window-Checker/README.md

 # IOS-XR-Maintenance-Window-Checker
-a way to capture data from an IOS XR router and in a deterministic way find the differences and output any changes
+a way to capture data from an IOS XR router and in a deterministic way find the differences and output any changes in a simple to read manner

 ===